grafana/loki/docs/sources/clients/fluentbit/_index.md

 ---
-title: Fluentbit
+title: Fluent Bit
 weight: 50
 ---
-# Fluentbit Loki Output Plugin
+# Fluent Bit Loki Output

-[Fluent Bit](https://fluentbit.io/) is a Fast and Lightweight Data Forwarder, it can be configured with the [Grafana Loki output plugin](https://fluentbit.io/documentation/0.12/output/) to ship logs to Loki.
-You can define which log files you want to collect using the [`Tail`](https://fluentbit.io/documentation/0.12/input/tail.html) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) [input plugin](https://fluentbit.io/documentation/0.12/getting_started/input.html).
-Additionally Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc..) to structure and alter log lines.
+[Fluent Bit](https://fluentbit.io/) is a fast and lightweight logs and metrics processor and forwarder that can be configured with the [Grafana Loki output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/loki) to ship logs to Loki.
+You can define which log files you want to collect using the [`Tail`](https://docs.fluentbit.io/manual/pipeline/inputs/tail) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) data pipeline input.
+Additionally, Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc..) to structure and alter log lines.

 ## Usage

 ### Docker

-You can run a Fluent Bit container with Loki output plugin pre-installed using our [docker hub](https://cloud.docker.com/u/grafana/repository/docker/grafana/fluent-bit-plugin-loki) image:
+You can run a Fluent Bit container with Loki output plugin pre-installed using our [Docker Hub](https://hub.docker.com/r/grafana/fluent-bit-plugin-loki) image:

 ```bash
 docker run -v /var/log:/var/log \